 Kanazawa Station is housed inside a well-organized, modern building which also contains many shops, restaurants, and also a hotel.
 On either side of the building are pleasant plazas which are popular meeting spots and the design of the east plaza in particular with its huge gate and dome has made the station itself a popular tourist attraction.
-In this article we will introduce the most useful facilities in Kanazawa Station and explain their locations.
-Because the station building is not too big you will find it very easy to find everything you need.

 The East Gate entrance to Kanazawa Station